Sie sind hier: Startseite Lehre

 Requirements

 The course is restricted to 16 participants.
 The main requirement is a good knowledge of econometrics.
 If you are interested in participating, please send an e-mail to nikita.zakharov@vwl.uni-freiburg.de.
 Please attach your transcript or records so that we can see which econometrics courses you have taken so far.
-The deadline for application is Friday, October 13, a later enrolment is possible as long as places are available.
+The deadline for application is October 1.
+Later enrolment is possible as long as places are available.

 You do not need a STATA-license to participate as you will have access to STATA through the university.